dylang/opowerjobs/Readme.md

     $ node d.js

   d.js will automatically restart the server if any js code is changed.

 ## Running on Joyent and [no.de](http://no.de).

+  Use NPM to install the required modules.

     $ git push joyent master